 Not much is left of Circle 2.
-A number of scattered stones beside Circle 1 are the remains of Circle 2 which was probably about 16 meters in diameter.
-The confusion of large boulders here led to differing opinions as to the numbering of the Carrowmore sites, arising when Wood-Martin began to use a differing numbering system to Petrie.
+A number of scattered stones beside Circle 1 look vaguely like the broken remains of a circle about sixteen meters in diameter.
+The confusion of large boulders here has led to differing opinions as to the numbering of the Carrowmore sites, first arising when Wood-Martin began to use a differing numbering system to Petrie.
 Early reports state that human bones were found here.
 The monument, which was surely dug by Roger Walker, has not been excavated in modern times.
 It is reported that bones were found here.

 A number of the boulders from this monument can be seen in the field wall along the Seafield road.
-The monument was probably damaged about 1837, when new tenants rented the land on the death of British monarchs.
+The monument was probably damaged between 1830 and 1837, when new tenants were introduced onto the land on the death of British monarchs.
 The resulting enclosure laws saw many walls built in Carrowmore and the beginnings of gravel quarrying.

 Borlase's report, 1895

-"It is 52 feet in diameter.
+"It is fifty-two feet in diameter.
 The stones are of great size, but the greater number of them have been removed to an adjoining wall.
-Human bones have also been discovered within this circle." - Petrie.
+Human bones have also been discovered within this circle."

-"The owner of the field in which the two last circles are situated recollects to have seen 5 large upright stones in a group at a distance of about 40 feet to the southeast of the second circle, and which were removed to form the wall along the roadside, which is chiefly composed of such large stones.
-These were unquestionably the upright supporters of the cromleac of another circle." - Petrie.
+"The owner of the field in which the two last circles are situated recollects to have seen five large upright stones in a group at a distance of about forty feet to the southeast of the second circle, and which were removed to form the wall along the roadside, which is chiefly composed of such large stones.
+These were unquestionably the upright supporters of the cromleac of another circle."